bolaft/diannotator/README.md

 Black buttons on the bottom of the screen show the possible labels for the active layer.
 The active segment is the last one displayed, appearing in bold.
 To apply a label to a segment, click on the appropriate button or type a sufficiently discriminating part of the label (for example, `req dir` for `request directives`) then press Enter.

+### Special Commands:

+#### Change Layer: `Control C`

+Changes the active layer.

+#### Erase Annotation: `Control E`

+Removes label and qualifier from the active segment.

+#### Link Segment: `Control L`

+If the active segment is not linked to any other segment, links it to a specific segment, selected by index after selecting the link type.
+If the segment is already linked to another segment of the selected link type, the link is removed.

+### Unlink Segment: `Control U`

+Removes all links emanating from the active segment.

+#### Split Segment: `Control S`

+Splits the active segment in two, on the chosen token.
+Links, notes, annotations and legacy annotations are preserved.

+#### Merge Segment: `Control M`

+Merges the active segment to the previous ones.
+Links, notes, annotations and legacy annotations are preserved.

+#### Add Element: `Control A`

+Adds a new layer, label, qualifier or link type.

+#### Rename Element: `Control R`

+Updates the name of the layer, label, qualifier or link type used for the active segment.
+All segments annotated with this layer, label, qualifier or link type will be affected.

+#### Jump To Segment: `Control J`

+Jumps to a specific segment, selected by index.

+#### Filter Collection: `Control F`

+Filters the collection by label, legacy label, layer, legacy layer, qualifier or legacy qualifier.

+#### Add Note: `Control N`

+The next entry creates a note and attaches it to the active segment.
+If the active segment already has a note attached, the note is deleted.

 ### Keyboard Shortcuts:

 #### `Enter`